Jean Moscopol: Biography

 In 1931, he toured Romania with Ion Manolescu, an actor at the National Theatre Bucharest.
 That year he signed an exclusive contract with the London-based RCA Records.
 By 1936, his repertoire included some 300 songs of various genres, both Romanian and foreign; he helped popularize the tango in his native land.
 In 1932 he went to Berlin, where he recorded discs with famous orchestras such as Hönigsberg and James Kok, and took bel canto lessons with Professor Korst.
+In 1943 he played the part of the Armenian in A Stormy Night, a film adaptation of the eponymous play by Ion Luca Caragiale, directed by Jean Georgescu.

 With the end of World War II, Moscopol's fortunes changed, as his political opinions stood in marked contrast to those of the Romanian Communist Party then gaining ascendancy.
 Not wishing to serve the régime, he managed to flee to the United States in 1945.
 Arriving in New York City, he worked as a hotel porter, investing the money he earned into a small musical ensemble.
 With this group he continued playing the songs that brought him renown in 1930s Bucharest, as well as anti-communist and exile-themed music.
 He played an active role in the Saint Dumitru Romanian Orthodox parish.
 He died in exile in 1980, never having married.

 In the 1970s, Moscopol recorded a series of songs with the help of Aristide Buhoiu, director of the newspaper Universul.
 These were released in Bucharest in 1993.
-Songs of his include "Vrei să ne-ntâlnim sâmbătă sara?", "Mână, birjar" and "Tot ce-i românesc nu piere", as well as "Dă-mi gurița s-o sărut".
+Songs of his include "Vrei să ne-ntâlnim sâmbătă seara?", "Mână, birjar", and "Tot ce-i românesc nu piere", as well as "Dă-mi gurița s-o sărut".